- Naomi Stephens | Permaculture Designer

 How to treat calcium deficiency in plants

-Another effective method is to spray the leaves with a calcium solution made from eggshells or chalk mixed with water.
+Another effective method is to spray the leaves with a calcium solution from eggshells or chalk mixed with water.

 Just make sure to only do it in the early morning or evening, when the sun isn't at its strongest, to avoid scorching the leaves.